dart-lang/site-www/src/_guides/language/analysis-options.md

 `implicit-casts: <bool>`
-: A value of `false` ensures that the type inference engine never implicitly casts to a more specific type.
+: A value of `false` ensures that the type inference engine never implicitly casts from `dynamic` to a more specific type.
   The following valid Dart code
   includes an implicit downcast that would be caught by this flag:

 {:.fails-sa}
 <?code-excerpt "../null_safety_examples/analysis/lib/assignment.dart (implicit-downcast)" replace="/(s = )(o)/$1[!$2!]/g"?>
 {% prettify dart class="analyzer" %}
-Object o = ...
+dynamic o = ...
 String s = [!o!]; // Implicit downcast
 String s2 = s.substring(1);
 {% endprettify %}